-Furthermore, if time permits the team will present the client with a short technical report on the methods used to test the effect of capacitors and super-capacitors on battery transients in off-grid systems.
-This report will be submitted prior to May 3rd, 2013
+In addition to these two primary deliverables, the team will present the client with a short technical report on the methods used to test the effect of capacitors and super-capacitors on battery transients in off-grid systems.
+This report will be presented to the client on the 15th of March.

-The team will also create a website showcasing the design process as well as the results of the shunt active power filter.
-This website will be stored on NAU's servers and will offer basic and technical information on the filter.
-This website will be completed by April 22nd, 2013.
+The team will also create a website that showcases the design process as well as the results of the isolator.
+This website will be stored on NAU's servers and will offer basic and technical information on the isolator.
+This website will be completed by April 26th, 2012.

-Lastly, the team will prepare a design presentation that will be given at the NAU Undergraduate Research and Design Symposium on April 26th, 2013.
-This presentation will give an overview of the system and the results of the shunt active power filter.
+Lastly, the team will prepare a design presentation that will be given at the NAU Undergraduate Research and Design Symposium on April 26th, 2012.
+This presentation will give an overview of the system and the results of the isolator.

-10. Appendix A: UPQC Example Schematic
+9. Appendix A: UPQC Example Schematic